 With author J.M.
-Barrie’s classic tale as the primary inspiration behind the story, director Joe Wright says he embraced the author’s “sense of strangeness.
+Barrie’s classic tale as the primary inspiration behind the story of Pan, director Joe Wright says he embraced the author’s “sense of strangeness.
 It’s a very odd book.
 It doesn’t underestimate children’s intelligence; there are no ‘goodies’ or ‘baddies,’ everyone is flawed, even Peter.
 I loved the duplicity of all the characters.”

 Wright’s son was having nightmares, and by making the film, he wanted to show him that “nightmares, no matter how dark the fear, can always be overcome.”

 Though the character was created more than a century ago, Wright says, “This is Peter Pan for 2015, a complete reframing of the story as we all know and love it.
 It’s Peter’s origin story and a classic hero’s journey set in a big, beautiful, bold world.”

 “I really just wanted to make an exciting, entertaining film, and have as good a time as possible doing it,” Wright conveys.
 “It’s a pleasure making a film for kids because you can free yourself of too much seriousness.
 It’s a mad world we’ve created, full of colour and texture and strange, wonderful images that hopefully feel like they’ve come from a child’s imagination.”

 Film and television screenwriter and actor Jason Fuchs makes his live-action feature screenwriting debut with his original screenplay for Pan

 Fuchs, who graduated from Columbia University in 2009 with a B.A. in Film, made his feature screenwriting debut in 2012 with the animated Ice Age: Continental Drift.